Euynac/LearningTree/SoftwareManual/CMD.md

 ### 网络问题

-Turn off Windows Network
+#### WIFI会自动断开

-Connectivity Status Indicator active tests
+To disable the Windows Network Connectivity Status Indicator (NCSI) active test, use the Group Policy Editor (`gpedit.msc`) to enable the "Turn off Windows Network Connectivity Status Indicator active tests" setting.
+Navigate to `Computer Configuration` > `Administrative Templates` > `System` > `Internet Communication Management` > `Internet Communication settings` and change the policy to Enabled.
+After making the change, restart your computer or run `gpupdate /force` to apply it.

 ## 设置Alias